 As with any adult learning course, becoming a driving instructor requires hard work and commitment.
 But, with determination and drive, and the support and expertise from RED, there is no reason why you cannot pass the tests and begin your career as a driving instructor.

 With the flexibility of the job, you can work the hours you choose.
 For example, you may want to work part-time to spend more time with your family or work around other commitments.

-We understand that sometimes trainee instructors may need to delay their training due to reasons beyond their control.
+We understand that sometimes trainee instructors may need to delay thier training due to reasons beyond their control.

 Please let our customer service department know of any changes to your circumstances that may result in a delay in you completing your training within the 12 months, as stated in the course agreement.